UniversalDependencies/docs/_u-dep/dislocated.md

 However, it would not be used for a topic-marked noun that is also the subject of the sentence; this would be an [nsubj]().

 It is also used for postposed elements.
 The dislocated elements attach to the same governor as the dependent that they double for.
 Right dislocated elements are frequent in spoken languages.
-French: and Greek examples follow:
+French and Greek examples follow.

 ~~~ sdparse
 Il faut pas la manger , la plasticine \n It must not it eat , the playdough